dprandle/RCO_Monitor/Config.md

 }
 ```

 then the radio monitor program will not attempt to connect to any radios, and instead will generate fake simulated radios.
 The purpose of this is to quickly/easily test your config settings making sure logs are generating when/where/how you want them.
-It is also to stress test the PI with large numbers of radios and large amounts of data, and to get an idea of how big the generated files might be (ie is your thumb drive big enough for the duration?).
+It is also to stress test the PI with large numbers of radios and large amounts of data, and to get an idea of how big the generated files might be (ie is your usb drive big enough for the duration?).

 The ip upper and lower bounds are used to determine the number of radios to create for the simulation.
 The total number of radios will be ip_upper_bound - ip_lower_bound + 1.
 Keep in mind, radios are created in sets so if the previous calc results in an odd number, it will be rounded down to the closest even number.
 This means if you say ip_upper_bound = 10 and ip_lower_bound = 10, the result of 1 will round to 0 and no radios will be made.